JGDIFF/ContactInfoUpdater/index.md

 Once you click on to the third page, the actual information collection begins, the breakdown is as follows:

-# 3rd page, name information:
+3rd page, name information:
 The user is asked to enter their first name, last name and their preferred nickname if they have one

-# 4th page, job/position information:
+4th page, job/position information:
-This page is where the user will enter their managers name, what department they
+This page is where the user will enter their managers name, what department they work for etc.

-# 5th page, contact information:
+5th page, contact information:
 This page is where the user will enter their cell phone number and additional contact information

-# 6th page, geolocation information
+#6th page, Geolocation information
 This page is where the user will enter their zip cod and their interer provider information.
 While it may seem intrusive, the point of this information is to quickly be able to discern from genuine employee login attempts, if an employee lives in Oregon, but tries to send a login request from Mumbai, India.
 We can very easily deny this request with a simple api call to ``` getZip ``` from our API.